-Looking for an DIY oven repair guide to help you fix your broken kitchen appliance?
+Looking for a DIY oven repair guide to help you fix your broken kitchen appliance?
 Check this out.

-Though it’s tempting to give up and order pizza for the rest of the week, a better solution is to be fully prepared with all the wisdom you need to perform quick maintenance checks and repairs at home.
+Though it’s tempting to give up and order pizza for the rest of the week, a better solution is to be fully prepared with all the wisdom you need to perform quick maintenance checks and home appliance repair without calling an appliance repairman near you.
 Yes!
 It is possible.

 To help you prepare for all those unexpected oven melt-downs, we’ve put together this helpful DIY oven repair guide, designed to take you all the way from “Oh shoot”, to “troubleshooting”, to that perfect three-course meal.